What we’re about

 - IMPORTANT: Due to this trip’s difficulty in securing certain essential reservations, as a confirmed participant on this trip, we each shall agree that, from time to time, some payments/deposits shall be required that are, by their very nature, non-refundable.
 These deposits shall be fully discussed in detail before each deposit is due.

-- For most evenings that do not include backpacking or camping, overnight accommodations have been pre-booked, but not yet paid for, including hotels, vacation rentals, and hostels.
-For a few evenings, as of this posting, accommodation choices are yet to be made.
+- For most evenings that do not include backpacking or camping, overnight accommodations have been pre-booked, including hotels, resorts, and Samoan fales.
 Pricing for these accommodations varies widely.
-Therefore, it is our desire to include all participants in the final booking process before confirming.
-It is also our desire to share, as equitably as possible, the cost of the confirmed overnight accommodations among our trip's participants.
-As each night's stay is confirmed, I will seek to update our itinerary with active hyperlinks to each venue's website.
+It is our desire to share, as equitably as possible, the cost of the confirmed overnight accommodations among our trip's participants.

-- NO meals are provided, except breakfast, if offered by the hotels.
-The hotels are, as of this posting, TBD.
+- NO meals are provided, except breakfast and dinners offered by the Samoan fale hosts.
 THEREFORE, YOU ARE RESPONSIBLE FOR ALL OTHER MEALS FOR THE ENTIRETY OF THE TRIP.

 - NO BACKCOUNTRY FOOD, WATER, SNACKS, OR SUPPLIES ARE PROVIDED.
 THEREFORE, BRING SUFFICIENT FOOD, WATER, EQUIPMENT, AND SUPPLIES FOR ALL BACKPACKING, HIKING, AND TOURING ADVENTURES.

-- There is NO INTERNET CONNECTION in most of Alaska, especially in the backcountry of the National Parks.
+- There is NO INTERNET CONNECTION in most of American Samoa, especially on the island of Ofu.
 Be prepared to be out of COMMUNICATION FOR MUCH OF THE TRIP.
-BRING A SATELLITE PHONE AND/OR A PERSONAL LOCATOR BEACON(PLB)/SATELLITE MESSENGER (such as a Garmin InReach or a SPOT).
+BRING A PERSONAL LOCATOR BEACON(PLB)/SATELLITE MESSENGER (such as a Garmin InReach or a SPOT).

 - NO “trip cancellation/interruption/travel insurance” or “emergency evacuation insurance” are provided.
 No health insurance is provided.
 YOU ARE STRONGLY ADVISED TO PURCHASE ALL INSURANCES, ESPECIALLY "EMERGENCY EVACUATION INSURANCE," THAT YOU DEEM NECESSARY AND APPROPRIATE BEFORE YOU GO.
 Call me to discuss!

-- There is NO GUARANTEE whatsoever that we will see bears, especially catching salmon in Brooks Falls.
-However, the probability of doing so always remains high.
+- There is NO GUARANTEE whatsoever that we will backpack and/or camp, especially within the National Park.

 - All reservations are final confirmation dependent and may change at any time.
 THERE ARE NO GUARANTEES THAT ANY RESERVATION IS FULLY SECURE.